-Run an Empire – iPhone (free)
+Run an Empire – iPhone – free

-There are no details like steps, calories burned or speed, but distance is everything.
+There are no details like steps, calories burned, or speed, but distance is everything.
 You can basically take part in a fun run whenever you fancy it.

-Log your miles and track your progress, and get instant feedback, support and motivation from thousands of fellow runners.
-The app gives you info on loads of organised events from fun runs and 5ks to marathons – and there’s a lifestyle section with articles and interviews.
+Log your miles, track your progress, and get instant feedback, support, and motivation from thousands of fellow runners.
+The app gives you info on loads of organised events from fun runs and 5Ks to marathons.
+There’s a lifestyle section with articles and interviews, too.

 As well as covering the usual metrics, this innovative app uses your phone’s GPS to track the course you run.
 This is great for reviewing and plotting your next route, adding variety to your workout.

 Plus, sync the app to your social media platforms and let the world know which terrain you’ve tackled.
 With a number of useful additional features, such as a heart rate sensor, it’s well worth a look.

 This is a tried-and-tested favourite and can turn even the most committed couch potato into a runner.
 It eases you into running with a gentle training programme that will have you capable of running 5K in just 9 weeks.

 TempoRun – iPhone – 79p

 This is basically a music app for runners.
 TempoRun analyses your music and sorts your songs by tempo, giving them a rating between 1 and 10.